 Immersion and involvement in ALL of campus life (whether students are residents or commuters) is key to their ability to develop and emerge into young adults.
 You can help them by encouraging them to get involved and by allowing them to take care of their own responsibilities.
 This is how independence and success in college and life is nurtured!

 Above all, keep the lines of communication open between you and your son or daughter and don't panic!
 Remember that most of the changes your son/daughter goes through are transitional ones on the way to becoming the young adult that you have raised them to be.

-What Can the Counseling and Psychological Service Center (CAPS Center) Offer Students?
+What Can the CAPS Center Offer to Students?

-We are always available to consult with you about concerns you may have about your son or daughter.
-You can call at (570) 674-6408 or (570) 674-6366 at anytime.
-We welcome your contact with us and want to be supportive in your efforts as parents to support your son or daughter.
+We are always available to consult with parents regarding any concerns about their son or daughter by calling 570-674-6408.
+We welcome your contact with us and want to be supportive in your efforts to support your son or daughter.